 - As much as possible, try to limit activities that contribute to high moisture levels.
 For example, schedule dishwashing and clothes laundering for full loads only so you avoid frequent use of these appliances.

-- Repair any leaky faucets, toilets, and showerheads that could lead to mold growth promoted by the humid air.
+- Repair any leaky faucets, toilets, and showerheads that could lead to microbial growth growth promoted by the humid air.

 Partner with Woods Comfort Systems